CG-Tespy/FungusSlotBasedSaveSystem_Unity/README.md

 # Installation
 Go to https://github.com/CG-Tespy/Fungus-Slot-based-Save-System/releases/ and download the unitypackage for the version you want.
 At the time of this writing, the latest version is 1.06.05.
 When the package is done downloading, open your Unity project and install the save system through that package.

+# Tutorials
+Please be sure to check the wiki for them. https://github.com/CG-Tespy/Fungus-Slot-based-Save-System/wiki

 # Other Notes

 **Tutorials and other information on using this can be found on this repo's wiki pages.**